-- 1. If J36 and J95 are impacted, reroute traffic to ORD/MSP thru ZBW via a GREKI departure and join the standard BOS to ORD route.
-Volume will likely be an issue, however ZBW departures may be restricted to accommodate the additional flow.
-ZNY to ORD traffic may also be swapped to J64. - 2.
+- 1. If J36 and J95 are impacted, reroute that traffic via GREKI or J60/J64 CDRs.
+Volume will likely be an issue, however, and ZBW/ZOB may have to restrict internal departures to accommodate the additional flow. - 2.
 When J60 and J64 are impacted, ZOB can usually handle the traffic by just using one of these airways with MIT and deviations.
 If both airways are unusable, CDRs via J80, J6 and the Northgates for transcons are viable options.
 Be aware that when ZOB is holding for LGA, they will not be able to accept traffic on J60; and if they are holding for PHL, they will not be able to accept J80 traffic.
 ZOB will usually accept ABE and MDT departures to ORD via PSB J60 DJB FNT PMM.
 PHL departures to ORD may be rerouted via J6 EYTEE J149 ROD, or via the DQO offload (avoiding ZNY). - 3.
 If all the Westgates are unusable, traffic will need to be rerouted via the Northgates, J6 and J48.
 Much of the traffic filed via J6 and J48 may need to be moved as well, to better balance the departure flows.